AvionShea/avionshea.github.io/README.md

 - 💚 I enjoy food, astronomy, listening to music, summer night driving, and playing video games.

-- 👩🏾‍💻 National Society of Black Engineers (NSBE) member, Wake Invests in Women mentee, and TEC Innovate 2024 alumna.
+- 👩🏾‍💻 National Society of Black Engineers (NSBE) member, Wake Invests in Women mentee, and Google's TEC Innovate 2024 alumna.

 - 🥳 Fun Fact: Very first year of college was spent double majoring in culinary arts, and baking & pastry.

-- 💼 Open to full-time work, apprenticeships, || internships.
+- 💼 Open to full-time work, apprenticeships, or internships.

 ---